Savings & Gear

 By far, the most common cause of massive drivetrain repair bills is the bicycle chain.
 A chain is a flexible wear item.
 As you pedal, grit and friction cause the internal pins and rollers to wear away, which elongates the chain (commonly called 'chain stretch').

-A new chain is inexpensive, usually costing between $15 and $30.
-However, if you continue riding with a heavily elongated chain, it acts as a cutting tool, grinding the teeth of your cassette and chainrings to adapt to its stretched length.
+A new chain is inexpensive compared to a full drivetrain replacement.
+However, if you continue riding with a heavily elongated chain, it acts as a grinding tool, wearing down the teeth of your expensive cassette and chainrings to adapt to its stretched length.

 Once you finally decide to buy a new chain, it will not match the worn-out gears, causing it to slip and skip under load.
 Now, you are forced to replace the entire drivetrain.
-A $20 expense instantly becomes a $250 bill.
+A simple expense instantly becomes a massive bill.

-Golden rule: replacing your chain at the right time (usually at 0.75% wear) allows you to use the same expensive cassette for up to 3 or 4 chains before needing a replacement.
+Golden rule: for modern 11-speed and 12-speed drivetrains, replace the chain when it reaches 0.5% wear.
+For 8-speed, 9-speed, or 10-speed systems, the threshold is 0.75% wear.
+Replacing your chain at the right time allows you to use the same expensive cassette for up to 3 or 4 chains before needing a replacement.

 Managing wear on chains, tires, and brake pads

 Every crucial part of your bicycle has a safe operational life expectancy.
-Tracking these limits is your only shield against mechanical failures and sudden bills.
+Tracking these limits and performing regular checks is your only shield against mechanical failures and sudden bills.

 Running out of brakes on a descent is a cyclist's worst nightmare.
-Disc brake pads or rim pads usually last between 800 and 1,200 miles.
+Disc brake pads or rim pads usually last between 800 and 1,800 miles, but this drops significantly in wet or muddy weather.

-Ignoring thin pads causes the backing metal holder to grind directly onto the steel brake rotor, destroying the rotor and requiring a full replacement of brakes.
+Ignoring thin pads causes the backing metal holder to grind directly onto the steel brake rotor (or the aluminum rim), destroying the rotor or wheel rim and multiplying the cost of maintenance.

 Dry, cracked, or balding tires get punctures easily and slide on wet corners.
-A rear tire generally lasts between 2,000 and 3,000 miles, while the front tire lasts longer.
+A rear tire wears out twice as fast as the front tire because it carries more weight and handles the propulsion force.

 The barrier: who keeps a component diary?